prajwalmore5/greyatom-python-for-data-science/Data-Wrangling-with-Pandas/README.md

 2. Access data in Dataframes
 3. Basic operations on Dataframes
 4. Advanced operations on Dataframes

+After completing this I am able to do the following
-5. Loading data into Pandas dataframe.
+1. Loading data into Pandas dataframe.
-6. Perform common data manipulation tasks
+2. Perform common data manipulation tasks
-7. Use functions such as groupby, merge, and pivot tables effectively.
+3. Use functions such as groupby, merge, and pivot tables effectively.
-8. Clean data end-to-end using the Pokemon dataset.
+4. Clean data end-to-end using the Pokemon dataset.